-The Town is a municipal corporation governed by an elected five member board.
-In accordance with GAAP, the basic financial statements are required to include the Town (the primary government) and any separate component units that have a significant operational or financial relationship with the Town.
-The Town has not identified any component units that are required to be included in the basic financial statements in accordance with standards established in GASB Statement No. 61.
+The Town is a municipal corporation governed by an elected five-member board.
+In accordance with U.S. GAAP, the basic financial statements are required to include the Town (the primary government) and any separate component units that have a significant operational or financial relationship with the Town.
+The Town has not identified any component units that are required to be included in the basic financial statements in accordance with standards.